eliswanson-db/hls-dbx-reusable-revolution/README.md

 Currently this repo is public so only add things you're comfortable adding.
 We'll convert it once I figure out who is interested in contributing, but previously manually adding permissions for everyone was a huge blocker for involvement.

 If noone else is interested, I'll use it personally.
 I'm making sections in the readme.
-If people start using it I'll add a deployable catalog that starts with a yaml file so we can search in Databricks itself.
+If people start using it I'll add a deployable setup with a Databricks app that starts with a yaml file so we can search in a Databricks app.

 ### Please add an entry below to catalog assets:
 1. AI